How Much Does Roof Repair Cost? [2025 Data]

 Photo: Stan Jones / Adobe Stock

-DIY roof repair is a task best left to homeowners with advanced roofing knowledge and experience.
-Because roof work involves working at dangerous heights, it’s important to practice safety measures, like wearing a harness and only working during mild weather.
+DIY roof repair might save $45 to $75 per hour in labor costs.
+That said, only those with advanced roofing knowledge and experience should attempt this task.
+Roof work involves working at dangerous heights, so it’s essential to practice safety measures, such as wearing a harness and only working during mild weather conditions.
 It’s also wise to work with a partner.

-For more extensive roof repair jobs, like replacing more than just a few missing shingles, fixing a sagging roof, or repairing the structure of your roof, it’s best to call a roofing contractor.
+For more extensive roof repair jobs, like replacing more than just a few missing shingles, fixing a sagging roof, or repairing the structure of your roof, it’s best to call a roof repair pro near you

 How to Save Money on Roof Repair Costs

-There are a few tips and tricks to save money on your roof repair work.
+There are several tips and tricks to help you save money on your roof repair work, including the following:

 • See if you can use homeowners insurance to cover costs.